NathanCordeiro/Terminal-Console-Functions/README.md

 - #### hideCursor()
   This function creates an object 'cursor' which is used to configure the appearence and visibility of the cursor.
 Hiding the cursor provides a more cleaner and immersive experience in terminal projects, being a windows console API function it is platform specific.

+- #### CenteredOutput
+  The CenteredOutput class offers an encapsulated and reusable solution for centering and printing text on the terminal.
+It encapsulates the logic for cursor positioning and printing, promoting a modular and maintainable design.
+The templated print function allows versatile output of different value types, enhancing readability and expressiveness.
+The class can be easily modified without affecting the rest of the code, providing adaptability for future enhancements.
+By separating concerns and providing a fluent interface, the class promotes a structured and extensible approach for console output management.

+  This approach provides a more precise control over positioning the text in complex layouts and dynamic scenarios.